-Number is the number to be converted.
-It must be in the range 80000000 to 7FFFFFF.
+The number must be in the range 80000000 to 7FFFFFF.
 Negative numbers have to be transformed to two's complement notation (see last example).

 The optional argument Digits lets you specify the number of places to be displayed.
 If omitted, PlanMaker determines the number of required places automatically.